Our latest books available to buy now

 “Rosemary McLeish's unsparing honesty combines with eloquence and an extraordinary poetic imagination to bring beauty to the ugliest of experiences.”
 Rosie Johnston

-Giving up Marty, playtext by Karen Bartholomew
+Giving up Marty, playtext by Karen Bartholomew, out now

 Adoption reunion is epic and complex in nature and never easy, but it's this unease that needs to be heard.
 Karen Bartholomew's new play is spare and gutsy, it takes no prisoners.